Collab4exaNBody/doc_hippoLBM/docs/source/pages/Install.rst

 Installation Guidelines
 =======================

 `HippoLBM` provides flexible installation methods to meet various user and developer needs.
-For user usage, the `Spack` package manager offers a straightforward installation process, ideal for user-only.
+For user usage, the `Spack` (version `1.1.0`) package manager offers a straightforward installation process, ideal for user-only.
 However, for those who intend to develop or customize `HippoLBM`, `CMake` is recommended, as it supports both `CPU` and `GPU` configurations (`GPU` support is not available with `Spack`).

 Choose the method below that best suits your setup and follow the instructions for a smooth installation experience.